 What Countries Restrict Travel for DWI?

 Any DWI is a felony in Canada, so Canada is very strict when it comes to DWI.
 You will be denied entry if you have had a DWI in the past 10 years.
 Additionally, Canada has access to the FBI database of criminal records.
-So, eve if you planned to not disclose a DWI, you will be found out.
-Visiting Canada with any criminal record will require a special waiver.
+So, even if you planned to not disclose a DWI, you will be found out.
+Visiting Canada with any criminal record will require 1 of 2 options:

 Australia & New Zealand